sumitausa/VoiceGenerator/README.md

 - **Accent**: Various ocean blues and tropical colors
 - **Background**: Gradient from blue to teal to green

-### Characters & Settings
-To add new characters or settings:
-1. Update the respective arrays in the component
-2. Add corresponding translations
-3. Include appropriate emojis for visual appeal

-## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:

-### Types of Contributions
-- 🐛 Bug fixes
-- ✨ New features
-- 🌍 Translations
-- 📝 Documentation improvements
-- 🎨 UI/UX enhancements

-### Development Guidelines
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Follow existing code style and conventions
-4. Test your changes thoroughly
-5. Commit with clear, descriptive messages
-6. Push to your branch: `git push origin feature/amazing-feature`
-7. Open a Pull Request

-### Code Style
-- Use functional components with hooks
-- Follow React best practices
-- Maintain consistent indentation (2 spaces)
-- Use descriptive variable and function names
-- Add comments for complex logic

 ## 📄 License